awslabs/pgbouncer-fast-switchover/README.md

 So you implement the new tables, and take care of their population in your ETL processes.
 But, you'd like to avoid directly exposing these new tables to your reporting or analytic client applications.
 This might be the best optimization today, but who knows what the future holds?
 Maybe you'll come up with a better optimization later, or maybe Redshift will introduce cool new features that provide a simpler alternative.

-So, you implement a pgbouncer-rr rewrite function to change the original queries on the fly.
+So, you implement a pgbouncer-fast-switchover rewrite function to change the original queries on the fly.

 Ensure the configuration file setting `rewrite_query_py_module_file` specifies the path to your python function file, say `~/rewrite_query.py`.